 Just two weeks into the new year, both Noah and Inès were hospitalized with a severe respiratory infection called RSV.
 Between the two of them, we spent 19 days in the hospital, six of which Inès spent in the NICU on CPAP while receiving pumped breast milk through a feeding tube.

 As a family, we also weathered two additional hospitalizations for respiratory distress, two cases of the flu, E. Coli H7 O17, 12 ear infections, two ear tube surgeries, a broken ankle and more nebulizer treatments than we could count.
 We accumulated over $100,000 in medical claims between January and July.
-Even with health insurance, that number was so overwhelming I stopped keeping track.
+Even with health insurance, that number became so overwhelming I stopped keeping track.

 2018 was a humbling lesson in parenthood.